Carola Susani

 Carola Susani (born 1965) is an Italian writer.
 She was born in Marostica (Vicenza).
 She published her first novel Il libro di Teresa (Teresa’s Book) in 1995.
 Her most recent book Eravamo bambini abbastanza (We Were Young Enough, 2012) won the Lo Straniero Prize and the Prata Prize for Fiction.
 She has also written children's books.

-Her work has been translated in German, Polish and English.
-She is on the editorial staff of Nuovi Argumenti, a major literary journal in Italy.
+Her work has been translated into German, Polish and English.
+She is on the editorial staff of Nuovi Argomenti, a major literary journal in Italy.